flintlib/flint/doc/source/introduction.rst

 recursively).
 The system constructs such fields automatically as needed to represent the results of computations.
-Such a field is isomorphic to a formal field
+Any extension field is isomorphic to a formal field

 .. math ::

     \mathbb{Q}(a_1,\ldots,a_n) \;\; \cong \;\; K_{\text{formal}} := \operatorname{Frac}(\mathbb{Q}[X_1,\ldots,X_n] / I)

-where *I* is the ideal of algebraic relations of the extension numbers.
+where *I* is the ideal of algebraic relations among the extension numbers.
 The relations may involve algebraic numbers
 (for example: `i^2 + 1 = 0`), transcendental numbers